Don’t brush aside the Halloween festivities.

-You would be surprised by the amount of people who are willing to oblige.
+You would be surprised by the number of people who are willing to oblige.
 Depending on the level of scariness of the haunted house, fees can range from $5-15.

 You may also want to add decorations and final touches to the haunted house.
-And there may be restriction and regulations governing this type of business for the Halloween season.
+And there may be restrictions and regulations governing this type of business for the Halloween season.

 And you don’t just make from admission tickets; you can hawk a great variety of Halloween items at the entrance and exit of the haunted house.